Baykar Bayraktar TB2: Components and technologies

 In October 2020, the drone's use of the Canadian Wescam MX-15D system was disclosed after Armenian officials claimed that remains of a MX-15D system had been recovered from a downed TB2 drone during the nation's conflict with Azerbaijan.
 That triggered the stopping of MX-15D exports to Turkey while an investigation by Global Affairs Canada evaluates the use of Canadian technology in the Nagorno-Karabakh conflict.
-Turkish industry responded to foreign sales boycotts by announcing provision of domestically manufactured alternatives, including the TEI-PD170 engine (manufactured by TEI), fuel valves, and the CATS FLIR system (manufactured by Aselsan).
-Integration tests with that system started on 6 November 2020.
+Turkish industry responded to foreign sales boycotts by announcing provision of domestically manufactured alternatives, including the TM100 (manufactured by Bayker) and TEI-PD170 (manufactured by TEI) engines, fuel valves, and the Aselsan CATS FLIR system (manufactured by Aselsan).
 Turkish defense industry researcher Kadir Doğan tweeted that cancellation of sales of components to Baykar by foreign companies did not pose a major problem, and that, as of January 2021, all of those components have been replaced by locally manufactured alternatives.

-However, the majority of Baykar's customers—including Ukraine, Poland, Morocco, and Kuwait—declined to purchase the Aselsan CATS electro-optical turret and opted to order the Wescam MX-15D through an authorized distributor.
-Reasons include a weight increase from 45 to 61 kg, general performance, and compatibility with existing fleets.
+While the initial alternative Aselsan CATS electro-optical turret faced problems in export market regarding its weight (61 kg) compared to the Wescam MX-15D (45 kg), Aselsan developed a successor system, the Aselsan ASELFLIR-500, to address these performance parameters.
+The ASELFLIR-500 offers improved performance with a reduced weight of approximately 52 kg.
+The system has since been integrated into the Bayraktar TB2 and other platforms.
+The system features a 4096x2880 high-definition camera, alongside high-definition MWIR and SWIR sensors for long-range detection.
+Following its development, ASELSAN exported ASELFLIR 500 system to more than 20 countries including NATO members.